MithrilJS/docs/docs/contributing.md

 ## Why doesn't the Mithril.js codebase use trailing semi-colons?
 Would a PR to add them be welcome?

 I don't use them.
 Adding them means the semi-colon usage in the codebase will eventually become inconsistent.
 Besides, [we aren't the only one who've decided to drop the semicolon](https://standardjs.com/#who-uses-javascript-standard-style).
 (We don't use Standard, though.)

-## Why does the Mithril.js codebase use a mix of `instanceof` and `typeof` checks instead of `Object.prototype.toString.call`, `Array.isArray`, etc?
-Would a PR to refactor those checks be welcome?

-Mithril.js avoids peeking at objects' [[class]] string for performance considerations.
-Many type checks are seemingly inconsistent, weird or convoluted because those specific constructs demonstrated the best performance profile in benchmarks compared to alternatives.

-Type checks are generally already irreducible expressions and having micro-modules for type checking subroutines would add maintenance overhead.